 - Place all materials in the order in which they will be used.

-- Before entering the area where the bell or cabinet is located, wash hands and forearms with a soap that possesses antimicrobial activity.
+- Before entering the area where the hoods or cabinet is located, wash hands and forearms with a soap that possesses antimicrobial activity.
 Dry them with cloths that release a low number of particles.

 - Remove all equipment materials at the end of work, disinfect with